softwaresaved/recipy-test/Deployment.md

 then file diffs between runs are visible within `recipy gui`.
 But, they are not visible via the command line.
 Provide some way for these to be returned.

-`recipy gui` page http://127.0.0.1:9000/patched_modules shows the packages, input and output functions logged by recipy.
+**Suggestion:** `recipy gui` page http://127.0.0.1:9000/patched_modules shows the packages, input and output functions logged by recipy.
 These are queried by `recipyGui/views.py` from the recipy database, from within its `patches` table.
 This table is populated when the `recipy` package is first used (via `__init.py__` and `PatchWarnings.py`, `PatchBaseScientific.py`, `PatchScientific.py`).
 Write a script that runs comparable commands to create a MarkDown page of the packages and functions that can then form part of the user documentation.
 Users would be able to see a list of the packages and functions, without having to install recipy and run `recipy gui`.

-Develop a tool that uses reflection to traverse the functions of a package and print out the names of functions (and, if possible, their "help" information) that might be candidate input/output functions that should be logged by recipy (e.g. functions with names such as `input/output`, `read/write`, `load/save`).
+**Suggestion:** Develop a tool that uses reflection to traverse the functions of a package and print out the names of functions (and, if possible, their "help" information) that might be candidate input/output functions that should be logged by recipy (e.g. functions with names such as `input/output`, `read/write`, `load/save`).
 Such a tool could help those who want to develop recipy wrappers for additional packages.

 ### Documentation

-Provide a list of the packages, and their functions, that are logged by recipy, so users can see these without having to install recipy and run `recipy gui`.
+**Suggestion:** Provide a list of the packages, and their functions, that are logged by recipy, so users can see these without having to install recipy and run `recipy gui`.

-`README.md` states that:
+**Suggestion:** `README.md` states that:

 > it will produce an output called test.npy.
 To find out the details of the run which created this file you can search using
 > recipy search test.npy